Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Authenticating Service Principals

 An Azure service principal is an identity created for use with applications, hosted services, and automated tools to access Azure resources.
-This access is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.
-For security reasons, it's always recommended to use service principals with automated tools rather than allowing them to log in with a user identity.
+The roles assigned by the service principal will determine what resources are accessible.
+For security reasons, we recommended using service principals through automation rather than allowing them to log in with a user identity.

 To learn more, read [Application and service principal objects in Azure Active Directory][app-register-service-principal]